Zel9278/spp-video-renderer/launcher/README.md

 ## Notes

 - On Windows the **Browse** buttons use the native file dialog.
 On other platforms, enter paths manually for now.
+- On Linux the launcher attempts to use `zenity`, `qarma`, or `kdialog` for file selection; if none are installed, the text boxes remain available for manual entry.
 - The **Start rendering** button is disabled while a render is running and becomes available again after completion or failure.
 - The resulting video still depends on the behaviour of `MPP Video Renderer`; this launcher only orchestrates parameters and process execution.